socra-sigl-2023/databases/mongodb/README.md

 You should be all set!

-Just commit/push and you should be able to read comments from your group's project URL (e.g. groupXX.socra-sigl.fr)
+Just commit/push to trigger the deployment.